What is the Actual Impact of Small Business on the Economy?

 One of the most interesting takeaways from the research was that small firms (fewer than 20 employees) were the driving force behind both job growth and job loss.

 Additional research from the United States Census Bureau showed that employer firms with fewer than 20 employees had an average job creation rate of 20.8 compared to an average of 12.6 for firms with more than 20 employees.
 Further, these smaller employer businesses had a job destruction rate, or job loss rate, that was twice that of larger firms.

-Moreover, firms with 1-4 employees accounted for 73 percent of new businesses and 76.5 percent of failed businesses in 2015.
+Moreover, firms with 1 to 4 employees accounted for 73% of new businesses and 76.5% of failed businesses in 2015.
 One can postulate that these smaller firms are what we’d consider “startups” based on the volatility and disproportioned business entry rate.